BisanzLab/OHMC_Colaboratory/Protocols/ViralSeq/xGenLibraryPrepHT.md

 7. Using the Integra mini-96 12.5 µL pipettor, transfer 1 µL from the xGen UDI Primer Plate to the *Indexing PCR Plate*.
 8. Mix by pipetting 10 times or pulse-spin.
 Spin down.
 9. Place samples in the pre-heated thermal cycler and run the *Indexing PCR Program*.
 10. While the program runs, place the contents of the *Post-Indexing PCR Cleanup Tube* into a multichannel reservoir.
-Be sure to have have vigorously vortexed beforehand.
+Be sure to have vigorously vortexed beforehand.
-11. Once done with the *Indexing PCR Program*, remove plate from thermal cycler and proceed to bead cleanup with SPRISelect or AMPure XP beads.
+11. Once done with the *Indexing PCR Program*, remove the plate from the thermal cycler and proceed to bead cleanup with SPRISelect or AMPure XP beads.
-12. Using a P20, aliqout 8.5 µL of the SPRISelect or AMPure XP beads across all wells or desired number of wells.
+12. Using a P20, aliquot 8.5 µL of the SPRISelect or AMPure XP beads across all wells or the desired number of wells.
 13. Mix by pipetting 10 times or pulse-spin.
 Spin down.
 14. Incubate the libraries at room temperature for 5 minutes off-magnet.
 15. During the incubation, set up the 80% ethanol plate for use during the bead wash steps.
 Using a multichannel reservoir, pour 26 mL 80% ethanol within.
 With a P1000 multichannel, aliquot 260 µL of ethanol across a new 96-well plate.